Government Contract Projects

 Quantification of damages began with proof of entitlement resulting from the changed requirements caused by customer imposed new requirements, breach of implied warranty of specifications, and differences in interpretation.
 While the increased engineering effort caused by the design changes was challenging, the consequence of those changes on quantification of delay damages was very complex and required proof of fixed versus variable costs, justification of unmitigated costs, justification of standby and proof that replacement volumes were not complete substitutes for the delayed work.

-The results of engineering calculation were then linked to another model designed by us that replicated the company's manufacturing system and calculated the extended period fixed cost consequence of the engineering changes and related damages. (back to top)
+The results of engineering calculation were then linked to another model designed by Fordham that replicated the company's manufacturing system and calculated the extended period fixed cost consequence of the engineering changes and related damages.
+The REA was settled in multiple parts for more than $24 million along with significant specification relief for one of the most significant changes that was a major driver of the delay issue. (back to top)

 We had been one of several selected for a presentation to management about their assessment of the best means to recover the client's profit.
 After all, as a cost type contract the client had received their costs but not any fee beyond the first milestone.
 Since the profit was back loaded on contract performance the first milestone award fee had been minimal.